V-Roman-V/AdvancedControl_team_SARG_projects/Project 3 Boat/ReadMe.md

 - $u_\phi$ is the control for the steering angle.
 - $L$ is the distance between the motor and the center of the boat.

-## Adaptive Backstepping Controller Design for Boats
+## Adaptive Backstepping Controller Design for Underactuated Boats

 ### Defining Error Coordinates